javajosh/simpatico/stree3.md

 const root = {value : 0};
 /**
- * Add a value to an n-arry tree.
+ * Add a value to an n-ary tree.
 Return the node that wraps these parameters.
  *
  * @param value The value associated with the node.
  * @param parent The node considered as a parent.
 For the root node, can be null or even missing